- Taking Courses Outside the Faculty

 Copies of the transcript are issued at the student’s request.
 In accordance with the University’s policy on access to student records, the student’s signature is required for the release of the record when ordered in person, by fax, or by mail.

 The University of Toronto issues consolidated transcripts, including a student’s total academic record at the University.
 However, graduate students who were previously enrolled at the University of Toronto as an undergraduate student may request that only the graduate portion of their record be issued.
-Students may request their transcript online at www.acorn.utoronto.ca.
-Requests may also be made in person or by mail to:
+Students may request their transcript online on ACORN.
+Further information can be obtained on the Transcript Centre’s website.

 The University of Toronto cannot be responsible for transcripts lost or delayed in the mail.
 Transcripts are not issued for students who have outstanding financial obligations with the University.